TIBCOSoftware/flogo-contrib/activity/kafkapub/README.md

 title: Publish Kafka Message
 weight: 4613
 ---
-# tibco-kafkapub
+# Publish Kafka Message
-This activity provides your flogo application the ability to send a Kafka message
+This activity allows you to send a Kafka message

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo install github.com/TIBCOSoftware/flogo-contrib/activity/kafkapub
 ```